admztech/Recipe-page/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- web-first workflo
+- web-first workflow

 ### What I learned

+That challenge is easy, not hard.
 This project helped improve my understanding of How CSS flex-box is used for layout alignment and responsiveness.

 ## Author